Aashiq2805/sec-now/README.txt

 get_follower_data= gets data of followers that follow you such as when was their account created, age range etc. Note:this is a work in progress and features to be added

 follower_increrase = is a script that increases the number of followers you have by following all the followers of youe followers.
 Ex if a follows you and b and c follow a, now you will follow a, b and c increasing the chance they follow you back

+twitter_worldwide_trending_hashtags = is a file that processes worldwide trends for hashtags across twitter giving us a comprehensive view of what is trending on twitter live